 During the time of crisis, CAASA advocates are available to discuss options, provide resources and crisis counseling.
 CAASA provides emergency shelter, transportation to safety and other housing options to victims of sexual abuse.

-*All services are CONFIDENTIAL & FREE of charge to anyone regardless of race, religion, sex or capability.
+*All services are CONFIDENTIAL & FREE to anyone regardless of race, religion, sex or capability.

 Individual support and advocacy for adults, teens and children.

 Advocates can provide emotional support and help survivors process their experience.
 They can provide knowledge and on-going counseling by helping each person understand their goals and how to help survivors in the journey to healing.